quasar-gfx/QUASAR/README.md

 After the streamer says `Error reading frame: End of file` and exits, you have to manually kill the receiver code (graceful exit is WIP).

-The streamer should encode and stream the `streamer/input.mp4` file to the receiver, which saves the decoded video frames to `receiver/output.mp4`.
+The streamer should encode and stream the `streamer/input.mp4` file to the receiver, which displays it on half the screen in the opengl window.

 ```
 # in receiver/